thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Row-level security is not reflected with search tokens and Explore suggestions.

-- Unauthorized access to additional internal endpoints.
+- Unauthorized access to endpoints in UI.

 - Old version of the UI appears for some users, even though the cluster was upgraded to new version.

 - Global filter on Pinboard doesn't work.

-- Users can still access **Data > Tables**, even though the Data tab is hidden from UI.
+- Users can still access **Data > Tables** page, even though the Data tab is hidden from UI.

 - The time required to execute the TQL delete command increases exponentially, until it no longer works.